kinwahlai/simple-kanban/README.md

 - Modern, clean card design with subtle visual feedback
 - Three columns with equal widths and height that expands to the container
-- Headers and footers that stick to the top and bottom
-- Headers with text labels and item count indicators
+- Mandatory headers with text labels and item count indicators
-- Footers with plus icon and text field for adding new items
+- Optional footers with add item functionality (configurable per column)
 - Items displayed as cards with modern typography and layout
 - Intuitive drag-and-drop reordering within columns
 - Easy column-to-column movement with directional controls